sandraC1996/Cota_Portfolio/FP2.md

        Overall, they all agree there was a good flow through the story.
        They were some comments about:
        - Having a bit more connection in the introduction to the final call to action.
-       - There is more focus to Netflix than the other platforms, should the call to action refer to it?
+       - There is more focus on Netflix than the other platforms, should the call to action refer to it?
-       - Some information is shown in paragraphs and other in bulletpoints, to help the viewer you could use parallel structure
+       - Some information is shown in paragraphs and others in bullet points, to help the viewer you could use parallel structure
        - Most of it is really good, I'm just getting lost on how the last points connect together

-       From this comments I will address the introdction, the parallel structure and the transition between points.
-Currently I focused on having the outline in shorthand, and I didn't filled all the information in the text.
+       From these comments, I will address the introduction, the parallel structure, and the transition between points.
+Currently, I focused on having the outline in shorthand, and I didn't fill all the information in the text.
 By adding the missing information, I will hopefully create better transitions and connections between the content and the graphs.

+   - **Engagement with the story**

+     All my interviewers agree that it was a topic they were all interested in.
+Comments include that it helped them raise awareness of their impact as viewers and that it was a really interesting topic.
+They also add that it helps that everything was linked together and the stakes were increasing through the story.

+     As all the feedback was positive in this section, I don't plan in changing anything relating to engagement.

+   - **Data visualization and their connection to the story**

+     This is the section where I got the most feedback and it was quite variated.
+I will go through the graphs in order: